krishmakhijani/velocitypanther/README.md

 <i>&nbsp; Building products with open source.</i><br><br>

 👋 Greetings!
 It's great to have you here.
-I'm Krish Makhijani, a full-stack developer from India, super into Open Source, and love managing communities.
+I'm Krish Makhijani, a data science enthusiast and full-stack developer from India, super into Open Source, and love managing communities.

 🎯 Love to Connect developers on  [LinkedIn](https://www.linkedin.com/in/krishmakhijani/) and [Twitter](https://twitter.com/krish_makhijani).